Transparency: Motivations and Challenges: Fairness and Discrimination

-Recent work explores multi-agent reinforcement learning in repeated social interactions to begin to identify conditions on the environment and the agents' cognitive capacities which lead to the emergence of cooperation (see \citealp{Lei17,Low17} and related blog entries).
+Recent work explores multi-agent reinforcement learning in repeated social interactions to begin to identify conditions on the environment and the agents' cognitive capacities which lead to the emergence of cooperation (see \cite{Lei17,Low17} and related blog entries). \cite{VarVar17} show that bounded rationality with quantized priors may lead to discrimination.